List of Los Angeles Dodgers minor league affiliates: 1990–2020

+Minor League Baseball operated with six classes from 1990 to 2020.
+In 1990, the Class A level was subdivided for a second time with the creation of Class A-Advanced.
+The Rookie level consisted of domestic and foreign circuits.

 2021–present

 The current structure of Minor League Baseball is the result of an overall contraction of the system beginning with the 2021 season.
 Class A was reduced to two levels: High-A and Low-A. Low-A was reclassified as Single-A in 2022.